595806/DAT250/README.md

 ![alt text](Images/queryExample.png)

 Other than that it went well, all tests passed after a bit of tweaking, did not test frontend, I expect there to be some errors due to changes to API endpoints

+# Expass 5
+No issues with installation and adding dependencies to java project Went well, did have some issues with using redis json.put.
+So went with hash instead.
+Java implementation went good, its in RedisTest.java used docs to find correct functions.